FY2025 wait times by category, service center, and field office, plus the quarterly trend data that national averages bury.

 I-485 cases are split between service centers (Nebraska, Texas, Potomac, California) and field offices (83 locations nationwide), with the National Benefits Center acting as a pre-processing hub for most family-based and some employment-based cases.
 Which office gets your file depends on your category and ZIP code at the time of filing.

 Slowest offices: 26 Federal Plaza in NYC, Newark, Houston, Dallas, Los Angeles, San Francisco, Atlanta.
 These are all high-volume field offices with chronic interview backlogs.
-Some NYC file-office waits hit 20–22 months even for relatively simple marriage-based cases.
+Some NYC file-office waits hit 20 to 22 months even for relatively simple marriage-based cases.

 A common assumption worth correcting: Texas Service Center is not faster than Nebraska Service Center for EB I-485s.
 NSC has historically run faster because it grants interview waivers at a higher rate for clean employment files.
 If you have any choice in the matter (for example, through a concurrent I-140 + I-485 filing where the I-140 is still pending), that detail matters.

-If your office is one of the slower ones and you've just filed, expect the biometrics appointment within 2–6 weeks of filing, your I-765 EAD around 3–5 months, your I-131 Advance Parole around 6 months, and the I-485 interview (if required) anywhere from 8 months to 2+ years later.
+If your office is one of the slower ones and you've just filed, expect the biometrics appointment within 2 to 6 weeks of filing, your I-765 EAD around 3 to 5 months, your I-131 Advance Parole around 6 months, and the I-485 interview (if required) anywhere from 8 months to 2+ years later.
 If you need to reschedule your biometrics, we've written a step-by-step guide to that process.

 The FY2025 quarterly trend story

 That pattern would normally suggest a workforce problem or a funding cut.
 Neither fully explains what happened.
-USCIS received roughly the same volume each quarter (271,261 / 273,988 / 273,184).
-Officers didn't disappear.
+USCIS received a steady volume of I-485s each quarter and officers didn't disappear.
 What changed was the mix of which cases USCIS chose to adjudicate.

-Employment-based approvals held steadier (30,183, 28,923, 32,248 across the three quarters), but receipts collapsed.
+Employment-based approvals held steadier across the year, ending with about 27,000 in the fourth quarter, but receipts fell.
 The cause was not falling I-140 demand but locked visa bulletin availability, which tied most filers to the Final Action Dates chart for much of FY2025.
-The April 2026 forward movement (EB-2 India +10 months, EB-2 ROW current) is already reversing that receipt trend in real time.
+The April 2026 forward movement, with EB-2 India up roughly 10 months and EB-2 Rest of World current, is already reversing that receipt trend in real time.

 The takeaway for any current applicant: the national 80th-percentile number hides a lot.
 Your real wait depends on your category, and your category's wait depends on what USCIS is doing with the other three categories that same quarter.